Home

 - OpenClaw is a massive pile of overcooked spaghetti code.
 Ain't no way I'm running that security nightmare on my machine.

-- pi mono is a less crazy project, which actually OpenClaw built on top of.
-It doesn't have the security features that I want.
+- pi mono is a less crazy project, which OpenClaw built on top of.
+It doesn't have the security features I want.

 Features¶

-- Agents run in containers, providing process, filesystem, and network isolation.
+- Agents run in containers, with process, filesystem, and network isolation.

 - Built-in plugins ship with the monorepo; third-party plugins are discoverable via Python entry points.

-- Uses LiteLLM as the LLM gateway, providing a bunch of features out of the box:
+- Uses LiteLLM as the LLM gateway, which gives you a bunch of features out of the box:

 - Automatic load balancing across APIs, to soak up your various allowances from different providers.